Vessel Response Protocols

 “The federal export ban was lifted recently and we’ve seen two or three new tankers in the system since then,” Dugan says.

 Prior to the rollback, exporters were required under the Jones Act to use vessels from a small fleet of US-flagged tankers.
-However, the changes in the restrictions now allow outside markets, such as the Asian market, to book sales on foreign-flagged tankers.
+However, changes in the restrictions now allow outside markets, such as the Asian market, to book sales on foreign-flagged tankers

 Of course, these foreign-flagged tankers are still required to abide by the stringent rules and regulations that ensure the safety of Alaska’s environment.